Winnie09/GeneTuring/README.md

 - Retrieve and explain results from the NCBI database
 - Decide when external tools are needed

-The design follows the approach of [GeneGPT](https://doi.org/10.1093/bioinformatics/btae075) (Jin et al., 2024).
+The primary idea of this design has been demonstrated in [GeneGPT](https://doi.org/10.1093/bioinformatics/btae075) (Jin et al., 2024), but we build it on our own (thanks to Xinyi Shang) to validate this idea.

 ---